logo

 • iPhone 6s or older devices (devices with a physical Home button): Press and hold both the Home and the Side buttons at the same time.

 Keep holding the correct buttons until you see the Recovery Mode screen on your iPhone, then release it.
-If you see the passcode screen, turn off your iPhone and start over.
+If you see the Apple logo or the passcode screen, turn off your iPhone and start over.

 Restore your iPhone